 When can I take my benefits?

-You can start taking your benefits from the age of 55, even if you are still working.
+The Government currently allows people to start taking their benefits from the age of 55, even if you are still working.
 You may be able to start taking your benefits earlier if you are in ill health.